farmera/sare_grant/study_methods.md

 ![](img/map-stitch.gif)
-###### Figure 3.
+###### Figure 2.
+An animation of the stitching process.
+A dozen images are manually brought together into one.

-In turn, the resolution of the final image __analyzed__ depends on the stability of the capture event, on the resolution of the camera at that given moment, and on the stitching process that brings the separate images together.
-Of interest is the __resolution per pixel__ since each pixel ultimately represents an area of the total crop section.
+In turn, the resolution of the final __analyzed__ image depends on the stability of the capture event, the resolution of the camera at a given moment, and the stitching process itself.
+Of most interest is the __resolution per pixel__.
 With regard to aerial photography, resolution (also called ground sample distance) refers to the area of ground covered by an individual pixel.
-With regard to a digital camera, resolution may also refer to the number of pixels in the sensor.
-Hereinafter, when using the term 'resolution' we usually mean the ground sample distance.
+With regard to a digital camera, resolution can also refer to the number of pixels contained in the sensor.
-We cover this in greater detail in [Section 8](study_results_balloons.md) when discussing the results of kites and balloons.
+When using the term 'resolution' we usually mean the ground sample distance.
+This important concept is covered in greater detail in [Section 8](study_results_balloons.md) when discussing the results of kites and balloons.

 #### Interpreting Spectral Indices

-Interpreting a spectral index starts with acquiring accurate aerial image data.
+Thus, interpreting a spectral index starts with acquiring accurate aerial image data.
 Doing so requires consideration of two fundamental issues:

 1. Placing the camera at the correct height and orientation for a sufficient period of time.

-    * In [Section 3](kites_balloons_drones.md) three possible methods for positioning a camera in the air (a kite, a helium-filled balloon, and an aerial drone) were considered.
+    * In [Section 4](kites_balloons_drones.md) three possible methods for positioning a camera in the air (a kite, a helium-filled balloon, and an aerial drone) will be considered.
 Each has its advantages and disadvantages.

 2. Acquiring sufficient spectral detail from a camera such that the data may be usefully analyzed.